last updated 2/22/2019

 What if I don’t own a purebred dog?
 Can I show someone else’s?

 Each dog must be owned by the Junior Handler or by the Junior Handler’s father, mother, brother, sister, uncle, aunt, grandfather, or grandmother, including the corresponding step and half relations, or by a permanent member of the Junior Handler’s household.

 What dogs are eligible to show in Juniors?

-To enter a dog in a Conformation Junior Showmanship Class it must be eligible for entry in an AKC Dog Show, Companion or Performance Events.
-This includes dogs that have Purebred Alternative Listings (PAL), Limit Registration status or Miscellaneous Breed.
+To enter a dog in a Conformation Junior Showmanship Class it must be eligible for entry in an AKC Dog Show.
+This includes dogs that have Purebred Alternative Listings (PAL), Full or Limit Registration status or FSS Breed.